 Evidence-based Overviews | Prevention | Treatments & Self-Management | Associated Conditions | Decision Aids and Toolkits | Work Accommodation | Neck Pain Organizations | Research on Neck Pain

-Neck pain in the population is very common.
-It is estimated that in a one year period between 30% to 50% of the population will have an episode of neck pain by middle age.
-Risk factors for neck pain included genetics and poor psychological care.
-Between 1.7% to 11.5% reporting that their usual activities are limited due to neck pain.
-Neck pain is more prevalent among women and in the middle age.
-Risk factors for neck pain included genetics, poor psychological health, and exposure to tobacco.
-Contrary to popular opinion disc degeneration was not identified as a risk factor.
+Neck pain is very common.
+It is estimated that by middle age, between 30% to 50% of people will have an episode of neck pain within a one year period.
+At any given time, between 1.7% and 11.5% of people report that their usual activities are limited due to neck pain.
+Neck pain is more prevalent among women and in middle age.
+Risk factors for neck pain include genetics, poor psychological health, and exposure to tobacco.
+Contrary to popular opinion, disc degeneration was not identified as a risk factor.

 back to top >

 There is strong evidence that some kinds of neck pain can be prevented.
 Recent research has shown that whiplash injuries arising from motor vehicle collisions can be reduced by up to 35% if people were in cars with GOOD rated head restraints and adjusted them appropriately.
 You can find more information about cars with GOOD head restraints, adjusting your head restraint and more through our Whiplash Prevention Campaign.

 Whiplash Associated Disorder – Whiplash-associated disorders most often occurs as a result of rear end or side impact vehicle collisions.
 However it can also be caused by sports injuries involving being hit from the side or behind (skiing, contact sports, skating, etc.).